bodulic/CATS-rf/README.md

 `-m:`: Estimated mean of fragment length needed for transcript quantification (single-end mode only)

-`-s`: Estimated st. dev. of fragment length needed for transcript quantification (single-end mode only)
+`-s`: Estimated standard deviation of fragment length needed for transcript quantification (single-end mode only)

 Fragment length distribution parameters `m` and `s` are required in single-end mode for transcript quantification by kallisto.